Study abroad: Africa program

 This course is registered as a spring semester course (session 2 schedule).
 Therefore, there is no additional tuition cost for students who remain under the 18-credit semester limit.
 The total cost for the trip covers direct program expenses, which include airfare, hotels, ground transport in Africa, site visit fees and visas (does not include acquiring a passport).
 Students are responsible for their own food purchases and personal expenses while traveling.

-* Program cost is subject to change.
+* Program cost is subject to change based on airfare prices.

 Back to top